La Mejor Música de los Andes Venezolanos

-La Mejor Música de los Andes Venezolanos is a 33 rpm LP album by Venezuelan composer/arranger/conductor Aldemaro Romero, released in 1961 by the record label Cymbal.
+La Mejor Música de los Andes Venezolanos is a 33 rpm LP album by Venezuelan composer, arranger, and conductor Aldemaro Romero, released in 1961 by the record label Cymbal.

 Aldemaro Romero presents at this album popular pieces from the Venezuelan Andes, upgrading this waltzes and bambucos from its folk instrumentations to full modern orchestral versions, at the celebration of the 400th anniversary of San Cristóbal city.